 What Do You Need To Host A Website?

 To host a website, you first need to register and buy a domain name for your website.
-Then you have to rent server space from web hosting service providers.
+Then you have to rent server space from a web service hosting provider.

 Once you have them both, you can either design a website on your own or pay someone to do it and load it onto the hosting platform.